dtb/dtb.github.com/_posts/2012-05-27-writing-your-first-game-using-html5-canvas.markdown

 {% endhighlight %}

 Next, is the `Drawable` object, which provides a simple interface to be drawn to the canvas.
+This object allows the `Game` to draw all drawable objects without caring about the specific implementation or appearance of the object.
+It also gives us a common place to put drawing and update related functionality.
 It is the prototype ("base class") for all drawable objects.

 {% highlight javascript %}